Locally involutive semigroups: Introduction

 We introduce a new class of semigroups called locally involutive.
 Locally involutive semigroups include the class known in the literature as regular $*$-semigroups, but herein called involutive semigroups.
 Our first purpose is to establish an ESN-correspondence between an intermediate class of quasi-involutive semigroups and a class of ordered groupoids with mediator.
 The mediator is a natural and basic idea that makes sense even at the very general level of double categories.

 The category of ordered actions of the so-called inductive groupoid of an inverse semigroup $S$ is a topos, called the classifying topos of $S$ and denoted $\B(S)\,$.
 As the inductive groupoid with its Alexandrov topology is an \'etale groupoid, $\B(S)$ is thus an instance of the topos of \'etale actions of an \'etale groupoid (or even generally with a localic groupoid).
 The groupoid action approach can be simplified producing a category of \'etale actions over the set of idempotents of $S$ \cite{FS}.
 Another way to present $\B(S)$ uses presheaves on a certain left cancellative category $L(S)$ associated with $S\,$.
 There is yet a fourth distinct way to present $\B(S)$ as a category of semigroups and homomorphisms over $S\,$.
 This result is already published \cite{F7}, but here we give a new perspective based on an adjointness between semigroups over $S$ and the classifying topos $\B(S)\,$.
+This adjointness is shown to hold more generally when $S$ is a left involutive semigroup.

 The adjointness at the center of this article is reminiscent of the one for topological spaces over a space $X$ and its topos of sheaves $\Sh(X)\,$:

 where the sections functor $\Gamma$ sends a continuous map $f:Y\ra X$ to the sheaf